close

 Britain’s oldest Public Museum Takes on Contemporary Art

-On Pio Abad exhibit "To Those Sitting in Darkness"
+On Pio Abad's exhibit "To Those Sitting in Darkness"

 Pio Abad has been nominated for the 2024 Turner Prize for his Ashmolean NOW exhibit To Those Sitting in Darkness.
 Here are some compelling reasons why.

-I first saw Pio Abad’s (born in Philippines in 1983, UK based) work six months ago at the Taipei Biennale, where his commissioned installation, Laji No. 97, featured prominently.
+I first saw Pio Abad’s (b.
+1983) work six months ago at the Taipei Biennale, where his commissioned installation, Laji No. 97, featured prominently.
 In an immense room, the artist formed lines of poetry from rich, dark earth on a pristine white and gray marble floor, creating the physical manifestation of a song that has survived largely through oral tradition.

 For Laji No. 97, Abad travelled from the windswept island of Batanes in the northernmost part of the Philippine archipelago, to Lanyu, the southernmost island of Taiwan.
 The installation celebrates the unexpected similarities the artist found between the Ivatan of Batanes and the Tao people of Lanyu, shifting our attention away from the often arbitrary nature of national borders, towards the very real, yet unnamed webs of culture created by transoceanic migration.